min2ha/ukwa-site/content/target/71868/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Barnier says Brexit deal could be struck in next two months

 The European Union’s chief Brexit negotiator, Michel Barnier, said it was “realistic” to believe that a Brexit deal could be agreed between the UK and the EU by November 2018